TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 <img src="Modules/MISC/Images/Example_Image_1.jpg" align="right" width="100%" />

 The toolbox currently supports formats recorded with the Open Ephys GUI, Intan RHX data acquisition software (and legacy RHD software) as well as Spike2 and Cheetah software.
-This includes binary, .nwb and Open Ephys data formats from the Open Ephys GUI recorded with Neuropixels - and Intan acquisition boards; .dat and .rhd files from the Intan RHX and RHD software; .smrx files for Spike2 and .ncs for Neuralynx Cheetah files.
+This includes binary, .nwb and Open Ephys data formats from the Open Ephys GUI recorded with Neuropixels, Open Ephys and Intan acquisition boards; .dat and .rhd files from the Intan RHX and RHD software; .smrx files for Spike2 and .ncs for Neuralynx Cheetah files.

 Besides the continous data stream, event data from all recording formats mentioned (e.g., TTL signals to the recording system) can be loaded and analyzed, enabling not only the preprocessing, analysis, and visualization of continuous data but also event-related data.
 Available types of analysis include current source density analysis, static power spectrum analysis, time-frequency power analysis, and event-related potentials for low-frequency signal components as well as event related spike analysis.